 First, there is a significant positive correlation of learning about voting and elections in school to the average student score on expecting to vote (Table 1).
 Pointing out countries with that are high and low helps to make these results concrete (The paper originally prepared for the Council of Europe contains scatter plots).
 In countries such Cyprus and the Slovak Republic, many students expect that they will vote and many students say they have learned in school about voting, with a similar trend but slightly lower averages for voting in Greece, Poland, Romania and the United States.
 In Bulgaria, Estonia, and Switzerland few students say they learn explicitly about elections and voting, and few expect to vote.
-The most obvious outlier is the Russian Federation, where relatively many students say they learn about voting in school, but where relatively few expect to vote.
-Students in Finland, Slovenia, and Denmark expect to vote even though they are rarely learn about voting and elections in school.
+The most obvious outlier is the Russian Federation, where relatively many students say they learn students in Finland, Slovenia, and Denmark expect to vote even though they are rarely learn about voting and elections in school.